samfisherirl/ahk_requests.py/README.md

 Here are some of the key features of the library:

-Simple syntax: You only need to provide the URL, and the library takes care of everything else.
+Simple syntax: You only need to provide the URL, and the library takes care of everything else.<br>
-JSON and text support: The library can automatically parse JSON responses and return them as objects, or return plain text.
+JSON and text support: The library can automatically parse JSON responses and return them as objects, or return plain text.<br>
-Error handling: The library raises exceptions for common HTTP errors, such as 404 Not Found or 500 Internal Server Error, so you can handle them gracefully in your code.
+Error handling: The library raises exceptions for common HTTP errors, such as 404 Not Found or 500 Internal Server Error, so you can handle them gracefully in your code.<br>
-Custom headers: You can also provide custom headers to the library, such as authentication tokens or user agents.
+Custom headers: You can also provide custom headers to the library, such as authentication tokens or user agents.<br><br>
 Here's an example of how to use the library:
 ```autohotkey